Gender and Economic Justice (GEJ)

 Launched in 1998 as the Gender Budgeting Programme (GBP), the GEJ programme emerged from a realization that the manner in which public resources are generated, allocated and utilized mattered much in the fight for gender equality / equity.

-Through this programme FOWODE pioneered Gender Responsive Budgeting (GRB) in Uganda, and has together with the government and sister organizations walked the progressive advocacy journey that culminated into the landmark inclusion of a Certificate of Gender and Equity (CGE) in the Public Finance Management Act 2015, making Uganda the first country in the world to have Gender and Equity certification in law.
-Our GRB technical expertise has been sought by regional stakeholders in Kenya, Zimbabwe, Botswana, South Africa and Zambia, among others, who initiated gender budget programs.
+Through this programme FOWODE pioneered Gender Responsive Budgeting in Uganda, and has together with the government and sister organizations walked the progressive advocacy journey that culminated into the landmark inclusion of a Certificate of Gender and Equity (CGE) in the Public Finance Management Act 2015, making Uganda the first country in the world to have Gender and Equity certification in law.

 WHAT WE DO